untool/mixinable/README.md

 Afterwards, you can `yarn install` the required dev dependencies and start hacking away.
 When you are finished, please do go ahead and create a pull request.

-`mixinable` is entirely written in ECMAScript 5 and adheres to semistandard code style.
+`mixinable` itself is almost entirely written in ECMAScript 5 and adheres to semistandard code style.
 Please make sure your contribution does, too.